Deck Financing: How to Pay for Your New Deck or Patio

 Personal loans

-A personal loan might be better suited for you if your deck project is inexpensive or if you haven’t built up enough equity in your home yet—or if you simply don’t want to put your home on the line.
+A personal loan might be better suited for you if your deck project is inexpensive, you haven’t built up enough equity in your home, or you don’t want to put your home on the line.

-You can easily apply online and get funding the same day you’re approved in some cases.
-Just know that personal loans might have higher interest rates than home-equity backed financing, especially if you have a lower credit score.
+You can apply online and get funding the same day you’re approved in some cases.
+Personal loans might have higher interest rates than home-equity-backed financing, especially with a lower credit score.

 Here are two personal loan lenders for home improvement: